 Circle back: To re-evaluate something or give it a second look.
 You can also circle back – or re-connect – with a person to solve an issue.
 “Let me circle back with Bob and I’ll let you know.”

-Hard stop: One that’s oft-used in journalism as well.
-It means you have to stop a meeting at a specific time as you have another appointment that you can’t move or be late to.
-“I have a hard stop at 11 a.m.”
+Hard-stop: You have to stop a meeting at a specific time as you have another appointment that you can’t move or be late to – or you just want the meeting to be over.
+“I have a hard-stop at 11 a.m.”